 In recent years, there has been some criticism of automation and AI-driven underwriting methods, centered on the potential for unintended consequences of biased algorithms.
 Some of these concerns have merit, as an algorithm trained on a biased dataset will likely persist and accentuate those biases, meaning that practitioners must take care in developing ML-based automated systems.
 However, the researchers for this study take into account numerous factors including geographic racial distribution in populations, demographic statistics on loan sizes and existing customer relationships between borrowers and the lending organization.
 They found that traditional banks, which were more likely to manually process loan requests, served fewer Black small-business owners by comparison, with Black-owned businesses 12.1 percentage points more likely to obtain their PPP loan from a fintech lender.
 The researchers also found higher disparity in areas of the country with greater measures of racial animus.

-How Automation And Speed Improve Access for More Diverse Communities
+How Automation Minimizes Bias in Lending and Improves Access for More Diverse Communities

 In addition to reducing potential for human bias when leveraging automation in lending processes, automation also accelerates the process for lenders and borrowers, allowing borrowers to get faster decision feedback when seeking a loan, and helping banks serve broader communities.
 One anecdote included in the study from a regional bank mentioned that the organization was able to process loan requests in two days after adopting automation compared with 10 days when manually processing loans.
 For PPP loans, this could mean banks were able to expand beyond prioritizing customers with existing relationships and therefore serve a more diverse set of borrowers.